Frank Graham (voice actor)

-Frank Lee Graham (November 22, 1914 – September 2, 1950) was an American radio announcer and voice actor.
+Frank Lee Graham (November 22, 1914 – September 2, 1950) was an American radio announcer and voice actor, best remembered for his many voice roles during the Golden Age of American Animation.
+He started his career as a voice actor and writer for radio in the 1930s, being described as the "man of a thousand voices".
+His most famous of these was Prof. Cosmo Jones, whom he played in the live action film adaptation The Crime Smasher (1943).
+He provided voices for MGM, Warner Bros, Screen Gems, Disney, and WWII propaganda shorts, primarily as a narrator.
+His more notable roles include the Big Bad Wolf in six Tex Avery shorts, including the acclaimed Red Hot Riding Hood (1943), the narrator of the Walt Disney Classics film The Three Caballeros (1944), and The Fox and the Crow in eighteen shorts from 1942-1946.
+He appeared in six Tom and Jerry shorts, including two as Butch and as the Lion in Jerry and the Lion (1950), which was his last role released before his death from suicide that same year.

 Biography

 Graham was born on November 22, 1914, in Detroit, Michigan, to Frank L. Graham and opera singer Ethel Briggs Graham.
 He later traveled with his mother on tour.

 He starred in Jeff Regan, Investigator and co-developed the radio drama Satan's Waitin with Van Des Autels.
 Graham was also The Wandering Vaquero, the narrator of The Romance Of The Ranchos radio series (1941–1942), also on the CBS network.

 One of his few live-action roles was portraying the title character in the film Cosmo Jones, Crime Smasher (1943).
 He had also served as a writer for the radio program upon which the film was based.

 Graham voiced numerous characters in animated films for Walt Disney, MGM, Columbia and Warner Bros.
 He voiced the Wolf in Tex Avery's Droopy cartoons, as well as the Mouse in King-Size Canary at Metro-Goldwyn-Mayer.
 He provided the voices of the Fox and the Crow in the shorts of the same name at Columbia.

 He was found dead at age 35 in his convertible in the carport of his home in Hollywood on September 2, 1950, with a photograph of Mildred Rossi by his side.
 Rossi had ended a relationship with him weeks earlier.
 A coroner declared he had committed suicide by carbon monoxide poisoning.